ralna/GALAHAD/html/Python/_sources/wcp.rst.txt

              the smallest pivot which was not judged to be zero when detecting linear dependent constraints.
           feasible : bool
-             is the returned "solution" feasible?.
-          time : dict
+             is the returned primal-dual "solution" strictly feasible? time : dict
              dictionary containing timing information:
                total : float